 - There are times when ENTPs seem to enjoy arguing with authority figures.

 - ENTPs consistently scan the environment for opportunities and possibilities.

 - ENTPs are great at improvising.

-- ENTPs are enthusiastic and are able to spread their enthusiasm to others.
+- ENTPs are enthusiastic and can spread their enthusiasm to others.

-- ENTPs possess an ability to size up situations quickly — they are fast thinkers.
+- ENTPs possess the ability to size up situations quickly — they are fast thinkers.

 - ENTPs enjoy travel and risk-taking adventures.